JetBrains/kotlin-web-site/docs/topics/classes.md

 [//]: # (title: Classes)

-Classes in Kotlin are declared using the keyword `class`:
+Classes in Kotlin are declared using the keword `class`:

 ```kotlin
 class Person { /*...*/ }